Jason Daniel Kendall

-Jason Kendall has played twelve seasons in the major leagues as a catcher.
-He is unusual as a catcher in that he has a lifetime batting average near .300 and steals bases well, with 162 in his career through 2007 (his speed is pretty much gone by now, though).
-While he doesn't have much power, he draws walks well and rarely struck out.
+Jason Kendall played fifteen seasons in the major leagues as a catcher.
+He was unusual as a catcher in that he had a lifetime batting average of .288 and stole bases well, with 189 in his career.
+While he didn't have much power, he drew walks well and rarely struck out.
 He spent his first 9 seasons with the Pittsburgh Pirates and had his best years there.

-He swings one of the lightest bats in the majors - 30 oz sometimes 29.7 oz.
+He swung one of the lightest bats in the majors - 30 oz, sometimes 29.7 oz.

-The year 2006, when he played for the Oakland Athletics, was his first year on a division-winning team.
+In 2006, when he played for the Oakland Athletics, it was his first year on a division-winning team.
 That year, Kendall became the first catcher to catch 140 games in a season 8 times.
 He returned to the playoffs in 2007, when he finished the season with the Chicago Cubs, but he missed the 140-game mark by 8, after having lost playing in the early part of the season when his batting average dipped to .226 with the Athletics.
 He signed with the Milwaukee Brewers after the season.
 In 2009, Kendall became the 8th player in MLB history to collect 2,000 hits while playing mostly catcher.
 He followed Ivan Rodriguez, Ted Simmons, Carlton Fisk, Yogi Berra, Mike Piazza, Gary Carter and Johnny Bench.

 "It feels exactly the way I thought it would feel, only better.
 A lot better." - Jason Kendall, who had never been in post-season play, on his feelings about the A's clinching the division title